 Working alongside conventional cancer treatments, Cancer Support WA uses a wellness approach to help those with a diagnosis reach optimal health and find support from others in the same position.

 With medical breakthroughs and advancement in drugs seeing more people survive their cancer experience, those with a diagnosis are in a better position than ever before.
-Alongside a solid medical plan, research is mounting to show complementary therapies such as meditation, yoga, healthy eating, massage and counseling are also hugely beneficial for the physical and mental health of cancer patients.
+Alongside a solid medical plan, research is mounting to show complementary therapies such as meditation, yoga, healthy eating, massage and counselling are also hugely beneficial for the physical and mental health of cancer patients.

 Being read a list of treatment options and statistics on survival rates can sometimes present as doom and gloom, so having the option to complement the medical journey with a wellness one allows cancer patients to choose a more active role in their journey and more importantly, it opens up the opportunity to meet others going through a similar experience.
 According to Cancer Support WA’s Director of Client Services Chandrika Gibson, one of the most difficult aspects of being sick is the feeling of isolation.